airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-airbyte-cloud-notifications.md

 This page provides guidance on how to manage notifications for Airbyte Cloud, allowing you to stay up-to-date on the activities in your workspace.

-## Set up Slack notifications
+## Set up Webhook notifications

-To set up Slack notifications:
+To set up Webhook notifications:

 1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Settings**.